dlt-hub/vibe-hub/tap_documentation/mindstamp_rest_api_source.md

 # dlt REST API Source Configuration Documentation for Mindstamp

-This document provides a comprehensive guide for configuring a dlt data pipeline to integrate with the Mindstamp REST API.
-It covers all necessary parameters and settings to ensure effective data extraction and synchronization.
+This document provides a comprehensive guide for configuring a dlt REST API source to integrate with the Mindstamp API.
+The configuration includes client setup, endpoint details, pagination, incremental data loading, endpoint dependencies, and API behavior.

 ## 1. Client Configuration

 ### Base URL
 - **Base URL**: `https://api.mysample.com`
-- **Version Path**: Not specified, assumed to be part of the base URL.
+- **Version Path**: Not specified, assumed to be included in the base URL if applicable.

 ### Authentication
 - **Type**: `bearer`